NetickNetworking/NetickDocumentation/articles/networked-state.md

     }
 ```

+> [!WARNING]
+> Under the hood, these structs use ids which are `NetworkObject.Id` and `NetworkBehaviour.BehaviourId`, and since ids are recycled between objects, it's possible for a `NetworkObjectRef` and `NetworkBehaviourRef<T>` to refer to incorrect objects if they are not cleared properly when those objects are destroyed.

 ## Replication Relevancy

 You can choose to replicate a property only to the Input Source client of the object.
 This is done using the optional parameter `relevancy` of [<xref:Netick.Networked>].